Leaked: 2021 Sony BRAVIA XR 8K, 4K TV Prices

 65-inch XR65X95J ($2,299)

 The step-down Sony 4K/120 Full Array LED LCD TV series includes the 75-, 65-, 55- and 50-inch screen sizes.
 These models have the Cognitive Intelligence Processor XR with XR Contrast Booster 5 backlight system, Acoustic Multi-Audio and the Google TV user interface.
 The series’ XR Motion Clarity technology uses cross-analysis data to ensure action stays smooth, bright and clear with no blur.
-The series also includes a minimalist bezel design Ambient Optimization technology with a light sensor that automatically adjusts picture and sound to viewers’ environment.
+The series offers 4 HDMI inputs, 2 of which are ATSC 2.1 supporting ALLM, VRR, HFR and one with eARC.
+These models also include a NextGen TV dual tuner (ATSC 3.0/ATSC 1.0).
+Sets have a minimalist bezel design and Ambient Optimization technology with a light sensor that automatically adjusts picture and sound to viewers’ environment.

 Sony said it will also offer a 100-inch model in the X92 series, featuring most of the same features as the X90J series, minus the Acoustic Multi-Audio system.